rust-lang/rfcs/active/0000-allocator.md

         /// observe garbage data.
 The caller is then responsible for
         /// only keeping well-formatted data in those GC-tracable
         /// fields.
+        ///
+        /// On successful allocation of a *zero-sized* type, returns
+        /// *some* non-null pointer to a readable memory address,
+        /// though it may or may not correspond to a freshly allocated
+        /// block of memory; in particular, it may be a pointer to
+        /// static storage and thus it may not be safe to write to the
+        /// returned address.
+Thus a generic client is still
+        /// responsible for calling `dealloc` on such a pointer when
+        /// done with it.
         unsafe fn alloc<T>(&mut self) -> *mut T;

         /// Frees memory block at `pointer`.